The Benefits of an IRA

 Here are some compelling reasons why this vehicle can help you plan for your future.

-- Investment flexibility: IRAs typically give investors access to a wider range of investment options than workplace-sponsored plans such as a 401(k).
-Depending on the financial institution you use to open your account, you can invest in a broad array of mutual funds, ETFs, individual stocks and bonds, CDs, annuities, even commodities and real estate.
+Investment flexibility: IRAs typically give investors access to a wider range of investment options.
+Depending on the financial institution you use to open your account, you can invest in a broad array of mutual funds, ETFs, individual stocks and bonds, CDs, annuities, even real estate investment trusts (REITs).

 Additional Benefits of Roth IRAs